 After an accident or hazardous material spill or leak, you may be injured and unable to communicate the hazards of the materials you are transporting.
-Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are being carried.
+Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are being transported.
 Your life, and the lives of others, may depend on quickly locating the hazardous materials shipping papers.
-For that reason, you must tab shipping papers related to hazardous materials or keep them on top of other shipping papers.
+For that reason, you must identify shipping papers related to hazardous materials or keep them on top of other shipping papers.
 You must also keep shipping papers:

-- In a pouch on the driver's door, or - In clear view within reach while driving, or - On the driver's seat when out of the vehicle.
+In a pouch on the driver's door, or

+In clear view within reach while driving, or

+On the driver's seat when out of the vehicle.

-2.24.3 - Lists of Regulated Products
+2.2.3 - Lists of Regulated Products

 Placards are used to warn others of hazardous materials.
 Placards are signs put on the outside of a vehicle that identify the hazard class of the cargo.
 A placarded vehicle must have at least four identical placards.
 They are put on the front, rear, and both sides.
 Placards must be readable from all four directions.
-They are at least 10 3/4 inches square, turned upright on a point, in a diamond shape.
+They must be at least 10 3/4 inches square, turned upright on a point, in a diamond shape.
 Cargo tanks and other bulk packaging display the identification number of their contents on placards or orange panels.

 Identification Numbers are a four digit code used by first responders to identify hazardous materials.
 An identification number may be used to identify more than one chemical on shipping papers.
 The identification number will be preceded by the letters "NA" or "UN".
-The US DOT Emergency Response Guidebook (ERG) identifies the chemicals all identification numbers are assigned to.
+The US DOT Emergency Response Guidebook (ERG) lists the chemicals and the identification numbers assigned to them.